tahoe-lafs/tahoe-lafs/docs/proposed/consistent-data.rst

 reference to the set of latest updates and periodic renewal would prevent it from being garbage collected.

-Pruning and compaction of history is possible but out of scope of this proposal.
+Pruning and compaction of history is currently not addressed by this proposal and would likely benefit from different encoding scheme that does not transitively reference whole history using directory references.

 Rationale for consistency level chosen
 --------------------------------------